 At Ark Little Ridge our aim is to give all children the best possible to start to their school career by providing stimulating and enabling environments that cater for all children’s learning and emotional needs.
 We strive to deliver an ambitious curriculum that will build upon children’s knowledge and skills and continue to prepare them for future success throughout school life and beyond.
 We value close relationships with our parents and families and recognise the important role that this plays in developing the whole child.
 At the heart curriculum we aim to develop a love of reading as we feel this is the cornerstone to learning.
 We understand that the ability to communicate effectively is also key and therefore ensure that children are active participants in the learning process to ensure are high quality outcomes.

 To ensure that we deliver a high-quality curriculum for our children at Ark Little Ridge we follow the guidelines form the statutory EYFS Framework and cover all areas of the Early Learning Goals.
 The curriculum is divided up into seven areas of learning; three of which are prime: personal, social and emotional development; communication and language and physical development.
 These prime areas of learning are integrally connected and are respected as transcending cultural differences.
 They reflect the early stages of child development and are critical for influencing later success in learning.
 When children start school, early intervention is a prominent feature of our teaching and learning process.

 To facilitate this and to support all children achieve their full potential we;

 - Make learning meaningful through drawing on children’s previous experiences and adding to the new.

-- Creating well defined spaces to reflect all the different EYFS areas to support Early Learning goals.
+- Create well defined spaces to facilitate progress with achieving the Early Learning goals.

 - Make the areas, welcoming, stimulating, exciting so that children will want to explore and learn from them.